 In February, we generated a negative monthly investment return of -2.86 percent on our portfolio.
 I added some money to RRSPs and our non-registered account.

-I hope through sharing our real numbers, you will be inspired to start saving and investing young—it pays!
+I hope through sharing our real numbers you will be inspired to start saving and investing young—it pays!

 The Current Numbers

-Here are our current Investment Assets as of the last trading day in August.
-We invest in TFSAs, RRSPs, and a joint Cash/Margin Account.
-We use a trend investing strategy to determine what we buy and when we sell our positions.
+Here are our current Investment Assets as of the last trading day in February.
+We invest in TFSAs, RRSPs, and a non-registered joint margin account.

 January 1 of the current year is in brackets to help illustrate the change during the current year.
 Net Worth Change reflects the total increase/decrease of this past month including new contributions.

-Total Investments: $594,843 ($441,813)
+Total Investments: $739,105 ($745,462)

-Net Worth Change: +$7,533
+Monthly Net Worth Change: -$14,536

-30x Rule Safe Annual Income: $19,828 ($14,727)
+30x Rule Safe Annual Income: $24,637 ($24,849)

-My wife and I are 20-something professionals working in the public sector.
+My wife and I are late-20s professionals working in the public sector.
 We don't earn enormous salaries, but by keeping our spending under control we save a large portion of our incomes each month.